aml-org/aml2uml/README.md

    java -jar /path to jar/plantuml.jar -tsvg <path to diagram.uml file>

 It will output the svg file in the same directory as diagram.svg.

+This code is extremely ALPHA and was slammed together for this use case.